Old Content: Handling Guide For SEO

-Could old content be dragging down the overall SEO and “authority” of your website?
+Could old content be dragging down your website’s overall SEO and “authority”?
 Think about it.
-You have an important decision to make: should you improve your old content or remove it?
-Making the right decisions during this process can bring great rewards, in terms of traffic, organic search visibility (rankings, featured snippets, etc.), links, conversions, and engagement.
+You have an important decision: should you improve or remove your content?
+If you make the right decisions, you can reap considerable benefits in traffic, organic search visibility (rankings, featured snippets, etc.), links, conversions, and engagement.
+In this article, we will show you a handling guide on how to improve your old content for huge benefits in traffic and optimize SEO.

 How To Deal With Old Content?